U.S. Expat Taxes in the United Kingdom

 As an American working in the U.K., U.S. taxes can seem overwhelming.
 Not only do you have to worry about how to file your U.S. taxes from the U.K., you’ve also got a whole host of new considerations that trigger questions like, “How do my U.K. financial accounts affect my filing?”
 “What options do I have to reduce my tax bill?”
 “How do taxes work if I’m a dual citizen of the U.S./U.K.?”

 Whether you’re an American in the U.K. filing taxes for the first time or a seasoned Brit with years of U.S. expat taxes under your belt, we’ve got a tax solution for you.
 Get started with our made-for-expats online expat tax services today!

-What U.S. citizens living or working in the U.K. should know
+What U.S. citizens working in the U.K. should know about U.S. taxes

-Working as an American in the U.K. can affect your taxes even if you don’t stay for very long.
+Because U.S. taxes are based on citizenship, not place of residency, tax rules for U.S. expats state you have a U.S. tax filing obligation no matter when or where you lived or worked in the U.K. Working as an American in the U.K. can affect your U.S. taxes even if you don’t stay for very long.
 For example, if you earn income while on a short-term assignment, you’ll need to report that income on your U.S. taxes.
 As you establish deeper financial roots in the United Kingdom, you’ll have more considerations for your American tax filing.